 But does the foregoing observation teach indifferentism?
-Why then are particular words in the note italicized - and not just random ones?
-For no other reason than to indicate that the thinking that thinks from the question concerning the truth of being questions more primordially than metaphysics can.
-Only from the truth of being can the essence of the holy be thought.
-[182] Only from the essence of the holy is the essence of divinity to be thought.
+Why then are particular words in the note italicized-and not just random ones?
+For no other reason than to indicate that the thinking that thinks from the question concerning the truth of Being questions more primordially than metaphysics can.
+Only from the truth of Being can the essence of the holy be thought.
+Only from the essence of the holy is the essence of divinity to be thought.
 Only in the light of the essence of divinity can it be thought or said what the word "God" is to signify.
-Or should we not first be able to hear and understand all these words carefully if we are to be permitted as human beings, that is, as eksistent creatures, to experience a relation of God to human beings?
-How can the human being at the present stage of world history ask at all seriously and rigorously whether the god nears or withdraws, when he has above all neglected to think into the dimension in which alone that question can be asked?
-But this is the dimension of the holy, which indeed remains closed as a dimension if the open region of being is not cleared and in its clearing is near to humans.
+Or should we not first be able to hear and understand all these words carefully if we are to be permitted as men, that is, as eksistent creatures, to experience a relation of God to man?
+How can man at the present stage of world history ask at all scriously and rigorously whether the god nears or withdraws, when he has above all neglected to think into the dimension in which alone that question can be asked?
+But this is the dimension of the holy, which indeed remains closed as a dimension if the open region of Being is not lighted and in its lighting is near man.
 Perhaps what is distinctive about this world-epoch consists in the closure of the dimension of the hale [des Heilen].
 Perhaps that is the sole malignancy [Unheil].

-But with this reference the thinking that points toward the truth of being as what is to be thought has in no way decided in favor of theism.
+But with this reference the thinking that points toward the truth of Being as what is to be thought has in no way decided in favor of theism.
 It can be theistic as little as atheistic.
-Not, however, because of an indifferent attitude, but out of respect for the boundaries that have been set for thinking as such, indeed set by what gives itself to thinking as what is to be thought, by the truth of being.
-Insofar as thinking limits itself to its task it directs the human being at the present moment of the world's destiny into the primordial dimension of his historical abode.
-When thinking of this kind speaks the truth of being it has entrusted itself to what is more essential than all values and all types of beings.
+Not, however, because of an indifferent attitude, but out of respect for the boundaries that have been set for thinking as such, indeed set by what gives itself to thinking as what is to be thought, by the truth of Being.
+Insofar as thinking limits itself to its task it directs man at the present moment of the world's destiny into the primordial dimension of his historical abode.
+When thinking of this kind speaks the truth of Being it has entrusted itself to what is more essential than all values and all types of beings.
 Thinking does not overcome metaphysics by climbing still higher, surmounting it, transcending it somehow or other; thinking overcomes metaphysics by climbing back down into the nearness of the nearest.
-The descent, particularly where human beings have strayed into subjectivity, is more arduous and more dangerous than the ascent.
+The descent, particularly where man has strayed into subjectivity, is more arduous and more dangerous than the ascent.
 The descent leads to the poverty of the ek-sistence of homo humanus.
-In ek-sistence [183] the region of homo animalis, of metaphysics, is abandoned.
+In ek-sistence the region of homo animalis, of metaphysics, is abandoned.
 The dominance of that region is the mediate and deeply rooted basis for the blindness and arbitrariness of what is called "biologism," but also of what is known under the heading "pragmatism."
-To think the truth of being at the same time means to think the humanity of homo humanus.
-What counts is humanitas in the service of the truth of being, but without humanism in the metaphysical sense.
+To think the truth of Being at the same time means to think the humanity of homo humanus.
+What counts is humanitas in the service of the truth of Being, but without humanism in the metaphysical sense.